shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 ### Cluster autoscaling

-With AKS Automatic, the [Node Autoprovision (NAP)](https://learn.microsoft.com/azure/aks/node-autoprovision?tabs=azure-cli) feature is enabled by default and will serve as the default cluster autoscaler.
+With AKS Automatic, the [Node Autoprovision (NAP)](https://learn.microsoft.com/azure/aks/node-autoprovision?tabs=azure-cli) feature is enabled by default and acts as the cluster autoscaler.
 AKS Node Autoprovision is the Azure implementation of the [Karpenter project](https://karpenter.sh) which was developed by friends at AWS and [donated to the Cloud Native Computing Foundation (CNCF)](https://aws.amazon.com/blogs/containers/karpenter-graduates-to-beta/).
 In short, Karpenter is a Kubernetes controller that automates the provisioning, right-sizing, and termination of nodes in a Kubernetes cluster.

 > [!NOTE]
 > The term **Node Autoprovision (NAP)** may be used interchangeably with **Karpenter** in this lab.